< Back

 Virgin Reading.
 Canvas (transferred from panel), 78 x 51.

 A fragment: the picture's original size and shape are unknown.
 The fashionably-dressed Virgin appears to have been reading to the Christ Child, who was sitting on a cushion on a balcony or porch.
 A child's arm and the toes of a foot, previously concealed by overpaint, were revealed at the left edge during a recent restoration.
+(Photographs taken during the 'stripped state', after the removal of the old repaint but before restoration, reveal substantial areas of paint loss, particularly lower left and bottom right.)
 A similar figure of the Virgin, identically dressed but on a slightly smaller scale, appears in the Birth of the Virgin at Bergamo.
 The fragment may date from around 1505-10.
 It was probably acquired in Italy at the end of the seventeenth century by John Cecil, 5th Earll of Exeter.
 It remained at Burghley House until 1888, when it was sold at Christie's (as a work of Cima da Conegliano).
 It subsequently passed into Robert and Evelyn Benson's superb collection of Italian Old Masters, which Joseph Duveen bought en bloc in 1927 for £500,000.
 Acquired by Samuel H. Kress in 1937 and gifted to the Washington gallery in 1939.

 Madonna and Child.
 Wood, 85 x 68.